-With Throne of Eldraine released, the meta has drastically changed on MTG Arena.
-Three of the biggest decks have vanished from the Tier One list and aggro/tempo strategies have overtaken control as the dominate archetype.
+With Theros: Beyond Death released, the meta has drastically changed on MTG Arena.
+Three of the biggest decks have vanished from the Tier One list and aggro/tempo strategies have overtaken control as the dominant archetype.
 Looking through statistics on MTGGoldfish for both the Standard format and MTG Arena format, four decks stand above others.

 Remember, just because a deck is labeled as Tier One or Two doesn’t mean that’s all you should play.
 Some of the best matches come from wild, unorthodox decks.
 These are simply what a lot of people are playing and subsequently winning with.

-The new all-star in Standard, Jeski Fires is all about removing threats while keeping a few of your big Cavaliers alive.
+Despite all the new Theros: Beyond Death cards, Jeski Fires is still an insanely potent deck.
 Boasting 11 removal spells, this deck is capable of handling any threat it comes across.
 This gives Jeski Fires an insane amount of board control, making it quite difficult to play against if you are mainly focused on resolving big, powerful creatures.
 Cavalier of Flames and Cavalier of Gales are your primary finishers.
 Fires of Invention will be your main engine since it lets you drop your expensive triple-mana symbol spells without having the actual colors.
 Protecting this card should be your absolute priority, otherwise, you’ll have trouble casting your spells.

 Kenrith, the Returned King may seem like an odd inclusion, but the ability to draw a card, gain health, or giving your creatures trample and haste until end of turn cannot be underestimated.
 If you’re playing this deck, wait on dropping Kenrith until you’re sure you can protect him, as his abilities can easily secure a win for you.